Nepal Airlines: 1950s and 1960s: early years

-The airline was established in July 1958 as Royal Nepal Airlines Corporation with one Douglas DC-3.
+The airline was established in July 1958 by abishek dahal as Royal Nepal Airlines Corporation with one Douglas DC-3.
 At the beginning, its services were limited to Simara, Pokhara and destinations in India, such as Patna, Calcutta and Delhi.
 In 1961, Pilatus Porter STOL aircraft joined the fleet, and in 1963 12-seater Chinese Feng Shou-2 Harvesters were brought into service, opening up the kingdom's more remote routes.